Relatives of murder victims lead calls for change at ‘rotten’ Met Police

 Baroness Doreen Lawrence, whose son Stephen was murdered by racists in 1993, said the force, Britain’s largest, is “rotten to the core”.

-Bereaved families let down by the Metropolitan Police have made powerful calls for change after a savagely critical review found the force is institutionally racist, misogynist and homophobic.
+Bereaved families let down by the Metropolitan Police have made powerful calls for change after a savagely critical review found the force is institutionally racist, misogynistic and homophobic.

 Baroness Doreen Lawrence, whose son Stephen was murdered by racists in 1993, said the force, Britain’s largest, is “rotten to the core”.